insightsengineering/teal.code/README.md

 You might need to manually install all of the package dependencies before installing this package as without the `dependencies = FALSE` argument to `install_github` it may produce an error.

-See package vignettes `browseVignettes(package = "teal.code")` for usage of this package.